Codeinwp/visualizer/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Active type tab in the charts library was fixed.
+* Library styles were updated.

 = 1.1.0 =
 * Auto population was added for remote CSV file source.
 * Ability to hook chart series and data was implemented.